Every tool page in the ArcGIS Pro tool reference adheres to the same structure; understand the structure, and you'll be able to use any tool.

-- In Python, arcpy is followed by the toolbox alias and the tool name, each separated by an underscore.
+- In Python, arcpy is followed by the toolbox alias and the tool name, each separated by a period.
 For example, in Python, the Symmetrical Difference tool is identified as arcpy.analysis.SymDiff.

 In ArcPy, geoprocessing tools are organized in two ways.
-All tools are available as functions on ArcPy but are also available in modules matching the toolbox alias name.
+All tools are available as functions from the arcpy namespace and are also available in modules matching the toolbox alias name.
 Although the syntax shows the tools in the latter form, both approaches are equally valid.
-Which approach you use will come down to a matter of personal preference and coding habits.
+The approach you use will depend on personal preference and coding habits.

 Tools can be accessed from modules matching the toolbox name.